 The 2018 Maryland Biological Stream Survey spring training was held on February 26.

-The 2018 MBSS summer training will be held at Harford Community College (Chesapeake Center) from May 29 to June 1.
+The 2018 MBSS summer training will be held at Harford Community College (Student Center Room 243) from May 29 to June 1.
 Please note that the schedule for summer training has changed from previous years.
 Day 1 (May 29) will include an overview and demonstration of MBSS fish sampling protocols and must be attended by those seeking or maintaining their Fish Crew Leader certification.
 The fish taxonomy test will be offered on Day 4 (June 1) for those seeking Fish Taxonomy certification.
-Click HERE for overview of summer training.
+Click HERE for a detailed Summer Training Agenda.

 While attending MBSS training is a requirement for certain certifications as described above, the training sessions also cover additional aspects of MBSS field sampling beyond those included in each certification.
 Examples include crayfish, freshwater mussel, reptile, amphibian, physical habitat assessment, and frog calls.
 Although proficiency tests may be administered for these taxonomic groups, test performance in no way constitutes certification in survey methods at this time.
 However, the Department may consider adding certification for these other aspects of MBSS sampling at a later date.